wilsprouse/LondonSmartMeters/README.md

 within the code, or use pythons stdin to pass in the file name as an argument.

 Using the run.sh file automatically pushes changes to GitHub,  and runs the program.
+If you cannot execute run.sh, you have to change its file permissions with the command line command $ chmod 777 run.sh

 CONCLUSION:
 There is a clear trend in seasonal energy consumption.
 Trivially, we can attribute this